goshiphq/goship-cms/content/articles/small-business-shipping.md

 ![Small business owner checking shipments in warehouse](images/small-business-shipping.jpg "Small Business Shipping")

-## Small business shipping solutions: why use a shipping platform?
+## Small business shipping solutions: why use a shipping platform for small businesses?

 Many business owners don't fully understand the need to establish small business logistics, but they're crucial to your future growth.
 Small business shipping managers often make the mistake of assuming that their company is too small or doesn't have enough volume to negotiate for better rates for their company.